daisaacson/daisaacson/bazzite.md

 ### FlatPaks

-[Flatpak](https://docs.bazzite.gg/Installing_and_Managing_Software/Flatpak/) Common GUI apps not bundled as part of the OS.
-Sandboxed, needs to be given permissions, though default permissions seem adequate.
+[Flatpak](https://docs.bazzite.gg/Installing_and_Managing_Software/Flatpak/) - Universal package format using a permissions-based model and should be used for most graphical applications.
 Parallell to Android or IOS apps.

 ```bash
 flatpak install com.brave.Browser